Bryan Ingham

-Bryan Ingham (1936–1997) was an English artist born in Yorkshire who specialised in painting, etching and sculpture.
+Bryan Ingham (1936–1997) was an English artist from Yorkshire who specialised in painting, etching and sculpture.

 Early life

 Bryan Ingham was born at Preston on 11 June 1936 and raised at Totley in Yorkshire's Calder Valley, in one of its many terraced houses, and the surrounding moorlands, a landscape that profoundly marked his later artistic language.
 His father George was a sales rep for men's clothing, and his mother Alice took in sewing from time to time when the family finances required.
 He was unsuccessful academically at school, but had a warm family life; his uncle, Leslie Ingham, who lived for much of the time in the household, gave him an early exposure to and love of literature and music and as a result Ingham became very well read, with a particular zest for and knowledge of poetry.

 On leaving school he worked for a time in a department store and acquired an affection for the business's traditional standards and his fellow workers.
 He was an enthusiastic cricketer and had a trial for Yorkshire; it was he said one of his regrets that having been born in a hospital two or three miles into Lancashire he was disqualified from playing for the county but as he was not selected this remained purely a sentiment.
 His affection for his Yorkshire roots never left him.

 For his National Service he joined the RAF, and spent his time in Germany as an airman employed in a number of what he regarded as tedious tasks before ending up in charge of the stores at RAF Celle under a laissez-faire sergeant, where he became an enthusiastic operator of the ways and means act.
 On demob, his final report said "Ingham is an artistic sort of airman."
 In his spare time he had started painting in oils, and by the time he left the RAF he had completed a large number of paintings.